MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-file-profile-cpp.md

 ---
-title: Concepts - The File API profile object
+title: Concepts - The File SDK profile object
 description: This article will help you understand the concepts around the File profile object, which is created during application initialization.
 author: msmbaldwin
 ms.service: information-protection